St Peter's Traditions

 St Peter's regrets that all these activities have been postponed due to the COVID-19 Pandemic.

 St Peter's is well known for its Autumn and Christmas Fairs.
 Each has has a distinct character but both feature our iconic sausage sizzle, Pete's pantry and legendary raffles, not to mention baking, collectables, books and much more.
-Our Christmas fair is especially popular as it includes our very popular plant stall.
+Our Christmas fair is especially lively as it includes our very popular plant stall.

 St Peter's has been holding lunchtime concerts since 2004 when the then Vicar, the Rev Jim Tait, thought these would an excellent community outreach opportunity